LostAnxiety/goldensight/README.md

 * `sudo apt install git`
 * `git clone https://github.com/LostAnxiety/goldensight`

+- Change to cloned directory and run `goldensight.sh` -

+* `cd goldensight`

+- Then do these commands below in order -

+* `ls`
+* `sudo ./goldensight.sh`

+- Then continue with the terminal -

 ### <<< Thanks for using Goldensight >>>
 ## Features :
 #### [+] Latest Login Pages !